abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         It provides visualization for search trees, variables and global constraints through a post-mortem analysis of trace logs.

+    The important trick to understand is that the visualization is only available **after** the search is done.

     Please find all necessary information and tools at

     http://sourceforge.net/projects/cpviz/